You’d think it was common sense. Display more hair and beauty products and your clients will be tempted to buy more retail.

-Customers buy more retail when they’re not overwhelmed
+Clients buy more retail when they’re not overwhelmed

 Of course, salon clients want a choice when it comes to buying take-home retail products.
 But there is a balance to be struck.

 So our brain tells us to stop and we head for the salon door empty-handed.
-It’s easier than making a decision!
+It’s easier than making a decision.

-Are you grouping all your shampoos in one large display, making clients feel flustered and confused?
+Are you grouping all your shampoos or moisturisers in one large display, making clients feel flustered and confused?

 Research shows that guidance and recommendation go a long way in helping the client reach a decision when faced with a bewildering choice.

+- Educate your therapists and stylists to give retail advice and make recommendations.
 Only 3% of customers bought jam when the selection was huge.
 But if someone had asked them a few simple questions about their likes and dislikes, then recommended the raspberry jam the percentage who purchased would have dramatically increased.